Product Responsibility

 Safety Assessments of Chemical Emissions from Products

-Canon assesses the chemical emissions from its printers, multifunctional devices (MFDs), projectors, and other products.
+Canon assesses the chemical emissions from its printers, multifunctional devices (MFDs), and other products.
 Our assessments include measurements of data necessary for acquisition of Germany’s Blue Angel environmental label.

 The in-house laboratory conducting these assessments has received accreditation from Germany’s Federal Institute for Materials Research and Testing (BAM) and is therefore capable of conducting the assessments required for applications for Blue Angel certification.
-It has also received ISO/IEC 17025 accreditation to conduct measurements in a fair and neutral manner.

 Canon assesses the safety of its ink, toner, and other consumables, enabling customers to use its printers and MFDs with confidence.

 For example, with regard to the materials for ink and toner, we carry out assessments related to genotoxicity, thought to be closely linked to carcinogenicity, using bacterial reverse mutation tests and in vitro mammalian cell micronucleus tests.
-Regarding micronucleus tests, Canon is conducting in-house tests to assess the water-insoluble materials used in many Canon products.

-Canon’s testing laboratories are highly reliable and have been certified by Japan’s Ministry of Health, Labour and Welfare as in compliance with Good Laboratory Practice (GLP)* standards in the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc. (Chemical Substances Control Law).
+Canon’s testing laboratories are highly reliable and have been certified by Japan’s Ministry of Health, Labor and Welfare as in compliance with Good Laboratory Practice (GLP)*1 standards in the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc. (Chemical Substances Control Law).
 Canon’s laboratories also comply with GLP standards set by the Organization for Economic Cooperation and Development (OECD).
 Furthermore, Canon became the first in Japan to have its in vitro mammalian cell micronucleus test certified as in compliance with the GLP standards in the Chemical Substances Control Law.

+Canon is actively working on the use of alternatives to animal testing in chemical safety assessments.
 Besides researching and utilizing information on Integrated Approaches to Testing and Assessment (IATA) including the use of alternative testing data*2, we are making progress in conducting in-house testing according to OECD Test Guidelines.

-• *1 The standard for the management, testing and reporting of facilities and organizations that operate as testing agencies conducting chemical substance safety assessments.
+- *1 The standard for the management, testing and reporting of facilities and organizations that operate as testing agencies conducting chemical substance safety assessments.
 Testing according to GLP standards ensures reproducibility and data reliability.
 GLP standards set by the OECD were enacted in 1981, and since then, member countries have developed domestic laws and regulations based on these standards.
 Facilities certified as compliant under Japan’s GLP standards in the Chemical Substances Control Law must have their certification renewed every three years, which involves receiving a new conformity screening prior to the expiration of the certification’s validity period.

-• *2 Canon does not conduct animal tests on ink, toner, or other consumables, unless required by laws or regulations, or requested by authorities, or where such testing is essential to safeguard customer safety.
-When conducting animal tests, we must comply with the “3Rs (Three Rs),” which are the basic principles of animal testing worldwide.
-This is stipulated in our internal rule regarding chemical safety.
+- *2 Canon does not conduct animal tests on ink, toner, or other consumables, unless required by laws or regulations, or requested by authorities, or where such testing is essential to safeguard customer safety.

 Assessing the Safety of Medical Devices